OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Try OpenNebula on VMware
 ========================

 In this guide, we'll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will bei deployed through an OVA and collocated on the single VM running on a vCenter instance.
 Later, we'll import some vCenter resources and launch a VM Template.
+Afterwards, you can follow the Operations and Usage basics guides of this same Quick Start to launch edge clusters based on open source hypervisors.

 OpenNebula over VMware is intended for companies willing to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.
 In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features such as vMotion, HA or DRS.
 OpenNebula exposes a multi-tenant, cloud-like provisioning layer on top of vCenter, enabling you to take steps towards liberating your stack from vendor lock-in.
 Once you have built your cloud with OpenNebula on VMware, you can then add new resources based on open source hypervisors ⁠— like KVM — and hence use OpenNebula as a migration framework to the open cloud.